GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Other_Demographic_2018.md

   1. Percent Estimate; Disability Status of the Civilan NonInstitutionalized Population

-Percentage of population, less than a high school graduate was calculated as: *estimate for the group / total population of age 25 years and over*,
+Percentage of population, less than a high school graduate was calculated as: *estimate for the group / total population of age 25 years and over*

 ### Key Variable and Definitions:
 | Variable | Variable ID in .csv | Description |